yeoman/yeoman.io/app/_includes/yeoman.wiki/Weekly-Changelog.md

 * Jasmine testing hasness support has begun in the form of `yeoman --jasmine`

-**`yeoman build`**

-* Image compression: Sindre spent time researching the most optimal approaches we can take for PNG compression.
-Discovered that OptiPNG was the best so we're using that at the moment.

 **Additional work on tests**

 * Tests for the usemin task